devdiestrolopez/icon-set-generator/README.md

 }
 ```

+> [!WARNING]
+> To function correctly, the plugin **must be used with either `icon-core-android` or `icon-compose-android` libraries**.
+You must add one of these as a dependency to your module's `build.gradle.kts` file.
+You can find detailed instructions and more information in the [Icon Project](https://github.com/devdiestrolopez/icon)

 ## ⚙️ How It Works
 - The IconSetGeneratorPlugin applies a task that reads all files in your `res/drawable` directory that match the `ic_*.xml` pattern.